zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Everything eaten is killed.
-Every meal is a sacrifice."
+> "Your work is to discover your work and then, with all your heart, to give yourself to it."
 >
-> — Adi Da Samraj
+> — Buddha
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch